iansinnott/webpack-base-project/README.md

 console.log(add(1, 2));
 ```

 As you know, browsers do not have a native `require` function that is capable of resolving modules.
-This is why we need a bundler like webpack to help us out.
+This is why we need a bundler like Webpack to help us out.
 Let's run our build and:

 ```
 npm run build